 The wagons were horse drawn and the wheels ran inside the flange of the rails.
 Eventually the line closed in the 1870’s.
 The tram is now a path that joins on to other Mine trails and it’s possible to walk from Portreath to Devoran. a great tour of the mining districts I should know as I walked it several times for the Bob Acton books on the subject.

 Many recovery plants or “Stream Works” worked in Cornwall to reclaim Tin from the waste from mines processing floors.
 As a result The Red River was named for its red colour due to the minerals it carried had nearly 30 plants working it.

 The images below were taken at The Brea Plant overlooking Tuckingmill.

 The Tolgus Tin Streaming Mill was the last to work in Cornwall, it closed in the late 1980’s following the crash in Tin prices, today it’s a working museum.
 Below is an image of a Round Frame used to collect fine particles of Tin.
 So, I chanced my arm and took the photo on a single flash with a 17mm lens, I was rather surprised at how well it came out.

 For more information about Tolgus Tin follow this link: Tolgus Tin

 The safety fuse was invented in 1831 by an English merchant named William Bickford, in Tuckingmill, near Camborne.
 He subsequently developed a reliable and safe way of firing powder underground where so many miners had been killed or maimed by blasting accidents.

 For more images of Bickford’s Fuse works follow this link: Bickford’s Fuse Works

 Many explosive factories were running in Cornwall supplying the mines with powder.
-Cligga Head works were constructed in 1889 by the “British and Colonial Explosive Company”, this was later purchased by Nobel Explosives in 1892.
+Cligga Head works were constructed during 1889 by the “British and Colonial Explosive Company”, this was later purchased by Nobel Explosives in 1892.